NickGoumas/ardupilot-video-overlay/README.md

 # ardupilot-video-overlay
-Quick and dirty python script I wrote to overlay ardupilot (pixhawk) log data over my GoPro video.
+Quick and dirty python script to overlay ardupilot (pixhawk) log data over GoPro video.
 Overlays Alt, Lat/Long and Flight Mode.

 Requires pandas, numpy and moviepy libraries.
 Currently I just use this with the quadcopter I've been building but it should work with any ardupilot log once converted to a csv.